SUKHIPERSON-creator/MACHINE-LEARNING-MODEL-IMPLEMENTATION-/README.md

 Text Vectorization

 Uses CountVectorizer from sklearn to convert raw email texts into numerical feature vectors that ML models can understand.

-Model Training
+#Model Training
 Trains a Multinomial Naive Bayes model, which is ideal for text classification problems like spam detection.
 Prediction & Evaluation
 The trained model is used to predict the labels of the test data

-Model performance is evaluated using:
+#Model performance is evaluated using:

 Accuracy Score
 Confusion Matrix

-✅ Requirements
+ #Requirements
 Python
 pandas
 numpy
 scikit-learn (sklearn)

+Output:-